pastoriomarco/manymove_color_signal/README.md

   `manymove_cpp_trees` does not depend on `signal_column_msgs`.
 - The executable `bt_client_ur_color_signal` reuses the full Manymove C++ tree library and logic via `manymove_cpp_trees`, registering the extra node and injecting it into the startup sequence.

+## Docker Overlay

+Run the helper script to build (or refresh) the base ManyMove image plus a color-signal overlay, then drop into an interactive container:

+- `./src/manymove_color_signal/docker/run_manymove_color_signal_container.sh jazzy`

+Useful flags:

+- `--pull-latest` updates the upstream ManyMove repo before rebuilding the base image.
+- `--force-rebuild` rebuilds both base and overlay images even if nothing appears to have changed.
+- `--build-only` skips launching the container after the images are up to date.

+Pass any additional `docker run` options after `--`, for example:

+- `./src/manymove_color_signal/docker/run_manymove_color_signal_container.sh jazzy -- --volume "$(pwd)":/host_ws`

+Need a one-shot bootstrap that fetches the repos and kicks everything off?

+- `./src/manymove_color_signal/docker/bootstrap_color_signal_workspace.sh --ros-distro jazzy`

+The bootstrapper creates the workspace (`~/workspaces/dev_ws` by default), clones `manymove`, `manymove_color_signal`, and `signal_column_msgs`, then hands off to the container helper.
+You can override the workspace path (`--workspace /tmp/manymove_ws`), switch branches or repo URLs, reuse the runner flags like `--pull-latest`, and pass extra docker options after `--` just as with the direct runner.